Cybersecurity

 4. Regularly update your systems

-A common tactic leveraged by cyber criminals involves scanning devices for vulnerable applications.
-Regularly updating your operating systems, applications and plugins will provide better protection against malware.
+Cybercriminals often scan devices for vulnerable applications.
+Regularly updating your operating systems, applications, and plugins will provide better protection against malware.

 5. Use reliable web filters

-Web filters can be used to prevent malicious URLs from entering an organisation’s network.
-These layers of security offer protection by blocking malicious websites and malicious downloads, as well as malicious software such as spyware, Trojans and rootkits.
+Web filters can prevent malicious URLs from entering an organisation’s network, offering protection by blocking malicious websites, downloads, and software such as spyware, Trojans, and rootkits.

 6. Utilise authentication measures

-Authentication measures are also important.
-Two-factor authentication (2FA) is an incredibly effective way to verify legitimate users.
-2FA requires users to provide more than one form of identification when logging in, such as a username/password combination and an ID token or biometric scan.
+Two-factor authentication (2FA) is an effective way to verify legitimate users.
+2FA requires users to provide multiple forms of identification when logging in, such as a username/password combination and an ID token or biometric scan.
 This helps protect the system from cyberattacks.

 7. Enlighten your employees and your customers

 Employees must know how cyber criminals use malicious URLs against organisations and take steps if they suspect suspicious behaviour online.
-There are many ways organisations can ensure staff understand these risks, including mandatory training sessions, email alerts of new threats, and regular newsletters highlighting recent scams and security concerns.
+Organisations can ensure staff understand these risks through mandatory training sessions, email alerts of new threats, and regular newsletters highlighting recent scams and security concerns.

 Experteq protects your team against malicious URLs

-With the rise of cyberattacks and malicious code, security teams have now prioritised detecting and protecting against them.
-Businesses today are vulnerable to malware, ransomware and other types of cyberattacks daily.
+With the rise of cyberattacks and malicious code, security teams have prioritised detecting and protecting against them.
+Businesses today are vulnerable to malware, ransomware, and other types of cyberattacks daily.
 We offer cybersecurity solutions tailored to your business needs to protect your networks from these attacks.

-Experteq specialise in comprehensive security and cloud solutions that protect both your business and your customers.
+Experteq specialises in comprehensive security and cloud solutions that protect your business and customers.
 Our team focuses on cybersecurity management, including analysts who determine the focus of a cyberattack and take steps to address those attacks.
+For more information and to get started on protecting your business, contact Experteq.

 Table of Contents